msuhanov/regf/Windows registry file format specification.md

 8. The *ThawTmId*, *ThawRmId*, and *ThawLogId* fields are used to restore the state of the *TmId*, *RmId*, and *LogId* fields respectively when thawing a hive (after it was frozen in order to create a shadow copy).

 ### Hive bin
-The *hive bin* is variable in size and consists of a header and cells.
+The *Hive bin* is variable in size and consists of a header and cells.
 A hive bin's header is 32 bytes in length, it contains the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---